Academic Information

 Normal Full-Time Course Load

 Fall and spring semesters: The normal load for full-time undergraduate students is 12 to 16 semester credits, including up to five semester credits in Jan Term.
-Permission to enroll in more than 16 credits must be approved in writing by the advisor, and by the advisor and/or registrar for any student who requests enrollment in more than 18 credits.
+Students must have advisor approval to register for more than 16 credits during a single semester.
+Students may not take more than 20 credits in a single semester regardless of GPA or advisor approval.

 Summer Term: The maximum allowable load is three semester credits in a three-week session and six semester credits in a six-week session.